Comcast Business Restructuring Hits Channel

 - Craig Schlagbaum, the architect of Comcast's agent program, will retire.

-A large Comcast Business restructuring will impact the MSO's channel program in multiple areas, multiple sources confirmed.
+A large Comcast Business restructuring will impact the MSO's channel program in several areas, multiple sources confirmed.

 As of press time, Comcast Business had not yet confirmed the reports.
 However, a reliable source told Channel Futures that the RIF is impacting hundreds of people.
 Members of the legacy Comcast Business channel team are impacted, as well as legacy members of the Masergy channel team (which Comcast acquired in 2021).